 He doubled her salary.

-He created a retirement fund in her name.
+Created a retirement fund in her name.

-He also did something simpler.
+He did something simpler too.

 When Grace came in and saw them, she stopped in the doorway.